roshnicoder1/numberformat/PROBLEM.md

-## Problem Statement: Find the number format of given a 3 digits positive number.
+## Problem Statement: Find the number format of a given 3 digits positive number.
 Let us use the letter H to mean "hundred", the letter T to mean "ten" and “1, 2, . . . n” to represent the ones digit n (<10) in number format. ##

 **Given a 3 digits positive number, find the number format of given a 3 digits positive number **

 **This exercise should be completed by writing unit test cases.
 Create the following classes under the package com.stackroute.basics inside test folder:**

-    +NumberFormatTests
+    NumberFormatTests
         -Should check findNumberFormat method for three digit positive number -Should check findNumberFormat method for three digit positive number ending with zero -Should check findNumberFormat method for three digit positive number with zero in the middle -Should check findNumberFormat method does not return null
 ------------------------------------------------------
-    +NumberFormatAppTests
+    NumberFormatAppTests
         -Should check inputValidator method prints error message "Please give proper positive number not negative number" if input is negative number
         -Should check inputValidator method prints error message "Please give proper positive number not zero" if input is zero
         -Should check inputValidator method prints error message "Please give proper positive number less than 1000 and greater than 99" if input is greater than 999